Cuprate/cuprate/storage/cuprate-blockchain/README.md

 Note the writer thread and reader threadpool aren't connected whatsoever; dropping the write handle will make the writer thread exit, however, the reader handle is free to be held onto and can be continued to be read from - and vice-versa for the write handle.

 ## 6. Syncing
-`cuprate_blockchain`'s database has 5 disk syncing modes.
+`cuprate_database`'s database has 5 disk syncing modes.

 1. FastThenSafe
 1. Safe